List of My Little Pony: Friendship Is Magic characters: Discord

-Discord is a draconequus (a dragon-like creature with body parts from different animals) and the spirit of chaos and disharmony.
+Discord (voiced by John de Lancie) is a draconequus (a dragon-like creature with body parts from different animals) and the spirit of chaos and disharmony.
 A thousand years ago, Discord once ruled Equestria in a state of unrest and unhappiness until Princess Celestia and Princess Luna used the Elements of Harmony to turn him into stone.
 He first appears in season two's two-part premiere, "The Return of Harmony", when he breaks free of his stone imprisonment and sets out to spread chaos all across Equestria until Twilight and her friends used the Elements to turn him back into stone.
 In "Keep Calm and Flutter On", Discord is released once again from his stone imprisonment by Twilight and her friends under Celestia's orders to reform him, which succeeds after Fluttershy befriends him.
 Following this, he appears in subsequent episodes as a reluctant ally of Twilight and her friends, occasionally still causing mischief while struggling to become a better friend to them.

 In mythology, Discord or Discordia is a trickster and the Roman goddess of chaos.
 Faust based Discord's character on Q, an omnipotent trickster played by John de Lancie in Star Trek: The Next Generation.
 The production team considered casting a soundalike of de Lancie to voice the character but decided to try to get de Lancie himself, who was available.
 The creative team developed Discord as "the one character who could break all of the rules of the show", by making him put more modernized or contemporary pop culture references than usual in the series' "fantasy storybook" setting.
 He was not intended to have a recurring role; according to McCarthy, "'reforming' him allows us to tell new stories with his character.
 He gets to be the not-always-reliable ally instead of the known enemy".
 Author Begin commented on the "chaotic" settings that accompany the character, such as his home dimension called Chaosville, likening them to "dream-inspired Salvador Dalí paintings".